 Informal interviews with staff and inmates were conducted by the audit team throughout the on-site review.
-A list of inmates and staff were given to LCF for the formal interviews.
+A list of inmates and staff were given to NCF for the formal interviews.
 Interview participants were made aware that their participation was voluntary and no personal identifying information would be included in the report.
+No obstacles were encountered in conducting the interviews.